Graded Poisson algebras on bordism groups of garlands: Abstract

 \section{Abstract}

-Let $M$ be an oriented manifold and let $\frak N$ be a set consisting of oriented closed manifolds of possibly different dimensions.
-Roughly speaking, the space $G_{\frak N, M}$ of $\frak N$-garlands in $M$ is the space of mappings into $M$ of singular manifolds obtained by gluing manifolds from $\frak N$ at some marked points.
+Let $M^{\frak m}$ be an oriented manifold and let $\frak N$ be a set consisting of oriented closed manifolds of the same odd dimension $\frak n$.
+We consider a topological space $G_{\frak N, M}$ of commutative diagrams.
+Each commutative diagram consists of a few manifolds from $\frak N$ that are mapped to $M$ and of one point spaces $\pt$ that are each mapped to a pair of manifolds from $\frak N$.